Add apps with Microsoft Intune

 All apps that you create by using the software installer installation type (for example, a line-of-business app) are packaged and uploaded to Microsoft Intune cloud storage.
 A trial subscription of Intune includes 2 gigabytes (GB) of cloud-based storage that is used to store managed apps and updates.
 Your full subscription includes 20 GB of storage space.

 You can see how much space you are using in the Storage Use node of the Admin workspace.
+You can purchase additional storage for Intune using your original purchase method.
+If you paid by invoice or credit card, visit the Subscription Management portal.
+Otherwise, contact your partner or sales associate.

 Requirements for cloud storage space are as follows: